hchasey/guides/best-practices/browser-support/README.md

 ## Browser Support

 Since browsers do not perfectly implement or agree on standards and we have to write and test software today for actual users using web browsers, there comes a point to define a list of the most used browsers on on desiringGod.org.
-Below is a list of the most used (greater than 1 percent of traffic over 3 months) browsers and versions as of _March 31, 2016_.
+Below is a list of the most used (greater than 1 percent of traffic over 3 months) browsers and versions as of _Augut 31, 2017_.

 1. Safari
 - Chrome
-- Internet Explorer (11+)
+- Android Webview
 - Firefox
-- Android Browser (4.0)
+- Internet Explorer (11+)
-- Opera Mini
+- Edge

 Unless otherwise specified, the version is the current release.